NGCMan/Glitch-Project-Archive/README.md

 [Play here!](https://raw.githack.com/NGCMan/Glitch-Project-Archive/main/Communist%20Incremental/index.html)

 So... this requires a bit of background information.
-Glitch allows you to work on a project collaboratively, and that's exactly what I did with this game. *Anyone* could join the project and edit the code... and in case you couldn't tell, that's why it's called Communist Incremental.
+As I mentioned earlier, Glitch allows you to work on a project collaboratively, and that's exactly what I did with this game. *Anyone* could join the project and edit the code... and in case you couldn't tell, that's why it's called Communist Incremental.
 The contributors also got paid equally as well!
 (Disclaimer: This project was free so I don't owe them squat.)

 Yes, I know this is not how communism works, but what did you expect?
 I was just a dumb teenager trying to crack a joke, leave me alone.